-One of the features of low humidity in the winter is that the realised temperature for snow becomes considerably lower.
-This is because a low humidity air mass has plenty of room for stuff to move into, promoting evaporative and radiative cooling of objects with energy to burn (eg, at 4 deg C and 50% humidity, the realised or ‘wet bulb’ temp is 0 deg C).
-So even if its warm in the air the snow loses heat and can remain frozen.
-So the balance to strike for us was between a light weight rock climbing pack and not sliding off a cliff.
+One of the features of winter is that low humidity means the realised temperature for any snow is actually lower.
+This is because a low humidity air mass gives plenty of room for evaporation to occur into, leading to significant evaporative cooling (eg, at 4 deg C and 50% humidity, the ‘wet bulb’ temp is 0 deg C).
+So even if its warm in the air the the snow can remain frozen.
+The balance to strike for us was between a light weight rock climbing pack and not sliding off a cliff.

 I was somewhat surprised by Murdoch’s enthusiasm at my suggestion of The Needle.
 The Needle is a 260m E1 on the Shelterstone Crag in the heart of the Cairngorms.
 It would also be in the shade.
 But I suggested it would be dry and warm enough for us.
 We settled on ‘summer style’ but with plenty of warm clothes and a lightweight axe.
 Most importantly we had our familiarity with the terrain and a willingness to change our plan if necessary.

 Fast forward to pitch 1 and a distinct air of tension!
-The normal start has a wet streak so I’m negotiating an alternative start via Stone Bastion which in my words “should be easy”.
-Another wet patch, some soul searching, care and rope trickery gets us onto The Needle proper.
+The normal start has a wet streak so I’m negotiating an alternative start via Stone Bastion which in my words ‘ ‘should be easy’.
+Another wet patch, some soul searching, care and some rope trickery gets us onto the Needle proper.
 Hmm.
-I crack on up the next long slab pitch.
+I continue up the next big slab pitch.

 We arrive at the terrace a little later than anticipated.
 With only a 60m rope we feel the nudge of commitment.
-However from this point the climbing is safer and more positive.
-We can link some pitches and we still have plenty time in the day.
-Murdoch sets a strong pace up the steep wall and a few more rope lengths of cracks and wobbly blocks we’re below the Needle Crack, 60 metres from the top.
+However from this point the climbing is safer, more positive and we can link some pitches and we still have plenty time in the day.
+Murdoch sets a strong pace up the steep wall and a few pitches of cracks and wobbly blocks later we’re below the Needle Crack, 60 metres from the top.
 The monster chimney is soaking but a crack runs parallel and protection is there when you want it.
-Some purposeful squirming gets me to the top with genuine relief.
+Some purposeful squirming gets me to the top with some genuine relief.
 I reach the plateau as the moon appears on the horizon for the second time in the day.
 Its warm and windless.
 Murdoch has had to use his head torch and comments the chimney was hard.
 The darkness had seemingly awakened his inner masochist as he mentioned a slight pang of jealously about not getting to lead it!

 NB.
 On the 18th December it was 18 deg C warmer on Cairnwell than in Braemar.
-Air humidity on the summit of Aonach Mor got as low as 15%.
+Air humidity at the CIC hut was in the low 50%’s.
 The snow remained firm all day.